From Friction to First Pays: What Three Experiments Taught Us About Entry

 The Results

-The channel logo variant has been live for a week, and we've already started to see a positive impact.
+The channel logo variant has been live for three weeks, and we've already started to see a positive impact.

 TAKEAWAYS